ntimonid/Connectomic-Composition-Predictor-CCP-/README.md

 The CCP tool corresponds to two main classes and a series of independent functions.
 The two main classes are:

+   a.
 MesoconnectomePredictor: provides preprocessing, storage, analysis and predictive routines for the aforementioned data modalities.
+   b.
 BrainPlotter: provides multiple forms of  visualization for brain related data at different stages of the analysis [6].

 Descriptions and implementations of the aforementioned modules can be found at: PrimaryLibrary, Allen_API_Library, MorphologyLibrary